Galaxy phone or tablet stuck at Samsung logo screen

 Checkpoint

-To determine if the phone or tablet experienced liquid damage, you can check the LDI (Liquid Damage Indicator).
-The LDI is either inside the SIM card tray slot for newer devices or on the removable battery for older devices.
+To inspect the device for liquid damage, check the LDI (Liquid Damage Indicator) located either inside the SIM card tray slot for newer devices or on the removable battery for older devices.

 Contact Samsung Support.